 In response to Daniel's review, archeologist and engineer Dr. Clarence Weiant (1897-1986) wrote a letter to the New York Times supporting Van Sertima's work.
 Following his B.S. in anthropology in 1937 from Columbia University, Weiant worked in excavation of Olmec heads in Mexico in 1938, and then as an assistant archeologist in 1939 for the first National Geographic Society-Smithsonian Institution expedition to Tres Zapotes, Veracruz, where ceramics were discovered.
 Weiant's letter, published in May 1977 in the New York Times, asserted that Van Sertima's work was "a summary of six or seven years of meticulous research based upon archeology, egyptology, African history, oceanography, astronomy, botany, rare Arabic and Chinese manuscripts, the letters and journals of early American explorers and the observations of physical anthropologists...As one who has been immersed in Mexican archeology for some forty years, I am thoroughly convinced of the soundness of Van Sertima's conclusions.

 In 1981, They Came Before Columbus received the "Clarence L. Holte Literary Prize".
 Sertima was inducted into the "Rutgers African-American Alumni Hall of Fame" in 2004.

-As co-editor with Runoko Rashidi, African Presence in Early Asia, New Brunswick, NJ:
+- With Runoko Rashidi, African Presence in Early Asia, New Brunswick, NJ